National Register Listings in Franklin County, Missouri

 Franklin County Timeline

-This timeline provides a concise overview of the key events in the history of Franklin County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Franklin County, Missouri.

 - 1818: Franklin County is established as one of the original five counties in the Missouri Territory.